charlottegiseleweil/viewerTemplate/Readme_detailed.md

      },
     ```
 ### Style a raster
-1. Go to mapStyling.js and add a new color function:
+1. Go to mapStyling.js and add a new color function - Change the values to the range of your properties and the colors you want
 ```
 const newColorFunction = (d) => {
   switch (d) {